Job Title: President

 Since 2008, he teaches courses in Mathematics, Signal Processing and Computer Music at the Libera Università di Scienze Umane e Tecnologiche of Lugano (Switzerland) and at the New University of Cinema and Television (NUCT) in Rome.

-Since 2012 he is the Director of the newly established CESMA - Centro Europeo per gli Studi in Musica e Acustica (European Center for Music and Acoustics Studies) of Lugano (Switzerland) and of the European Master in Audio Engineering (METS), the only program in Italian Switzerland for the Federal Diploma of Audio Engineer.
-Since 2011, he is also responsible for audiovisual projects of S3 Services Solutions Systems of Milan.
+Since 2012 he is the President of CESMA - Centro Europeo per gli Studi in Musica e Acustica (European Center for Music and Acoustics Studies) of Lugano (Switzerland), a research and educational institution focused on audio and video engineering.

 He conducts research in computer science, mathematics and musical acoustics and has authored over thirty publications including conference papers, books and articles.
 He serves as a referee for international journals and conferences, and he is member of scientific committees in musical informatics, sound and music computing and machine learning.